VCauthon/Summary-Docker/src/docs/1-history.md

 - In response, CoreOS created an open standard called [`appc`](https://github.com/appc/spec) that defined specifications for things such as image format and container runtime.
 - The `appc` standard did things differently from Docker and put the ecosystem in an awkward position with two competing standards.
 - Competition is usually a good thing, competing standards are generally bad, as they generate confusion that slows down user adoption.
-- The main figures of `appc` then decided to came together and formed the OCI as a vendor-neutral lightweight council to govern containers standards.
+- The main figures of `appc` then decided to collaborated to form the OCI as a vendor-neutral lightweight council to govern containers standards.

 At the time of the writing the OCI maintains three standards called specs:
 - [The image-spec](https://github.com/opencontainers/image-spec): Creates and maintains the software shipping container image format spec